 (photo courtesy San Angelo Live-John Basquez)

 On May 18, 2019 early morning storms with high winds and tornadoes hit San Angelo and surrounding areas resulting in widespread damage of an estimated 100 homes.
 On Saturday, local county and city officials declared the devastating damage a disaster and within a few hours, many volunteers and organizations such as the American Red Cross, United Methodist Committee on Relief (UMCOR) as well as Texas Baptist Men Committed were in neighborhoods helping to provide immediate emergency needs to the residents of the Bradford area including the establishment of a temporary shelter at the First United Methodist Church.
-Other organizations such as the Salvation Army and local churches also provided a helping hand to support those affected by the disaster.
-Supporting any of these response efforts of local organizations directly can help meet the immediate emergency needs of those in our community that were affected by Saturday’s storm.
+Other organizations such as the Salvation Army and local churches also provided a helping hand to support those impacted by the disaster.